Marriage requires sacrifice. But most people are lazy, self-centered idiots.

 We forgot about each other.

-Divorce used to be a taboo word, but now it's as common as 'organic' or 'Obama' or 'porn'.
+Divorce was once a taboo word, but now it's as common as "organic" or "Obama" or "porn."
 Divorce, once a last ditch option, has become a a major vacation destination from the realities of marriage.

 Then we got lazy.

 It's grueling work being a husband or wife.
 And when no one's really paying attention, we start cutting critical emotional and soulful corners.
 We start drifting from the concentrated effort required to make love last.
 We get all caught up in ourselves, in our own pursuit of that personal happiness we think we so deserve, and we end up growing increasingly bored with our own situation.
 In the end, we begin to wonder if all of this lack of happiness within the marriage might actually be the other person's fault.

 That's usually when we start telling ourselves that "we married the wrong guy" or girl.
 In our tired heads, we plug some other old flame or missed opportunity into the empty snapshot of happiness we have hanging on the wall of our skull.
 We convince ourselves that we would have been way better off with the one that got away.